What to do if I'm not happy (SEND)

 You can also contact Healthwatch Bucks, an independent consumer organisation created to gather and represent the views of the public.

-If you wish to make a complaint about Children's Social Care, read the information and leaflet on the Buckinghamshire County Council website.
+If you wish to make a complaint about Children's Social Care, read the information and leaflet on the Buckinghamshire Council's website.

 If you have been unable to resolve your concern through the above avenues, you may wish to consider making a formal complaint.
 To explore this option, please follow this link